romeerez/pg-transactional-tests/README.md

 I have a repo [ORMs overview](https://github.com/romeerez/orms-overview) where I was developing API with all ORMs mentioned above and everything was testing using this approach.

-This **does not** work only with Prisma because it's implementation is very different.
+This **does not** work only with Prisma because its implementation is very different.

 ## Get started